oracle/macaron/docs/source/pages/using.rst

    * - ``https://gitlab.com/gitlab-org/gitlab``
      - ``pkg:gitlab.com/gitlab-org/gitlab``

-After the PURL string has been obtained, the analysis could be run with:
+After the PURL string has been obtained, the analysis can be run with:

 .. code-block:: shell

   ./run_macaron.sh analyze -purl <purl_string>

 You can also provide the PURL string together with the repository path.
-In this case, the PURL string will be used as the unique identifier to the analysis target:
+In this case, the PURL string will be used as the unique identifier for the analysis target:

 .. code-block:: shell

   ./run_macaron.sh analyze -purl <purl_string> -rp <repo_path> -b <branch> -d <digest>

-.. note:: When provide the PURL and the repository path, both branch name and commit digest must be provided as well.
+.. note:: When providing the PURL and the repository path, both the branch name and commit digest must be provided as well.

 -------------------------------------------------
 Verifying provenance expectations in CUE language